Pierre-Emmanuel41/communication/README.md

 ServerConfig<IEthernetEndPoint> serverConfig = Communication.createServerConfig(serverName, endPoint);
 ```

-Finally once the configurations are created, the implementation needs to be defined.
+Finally, once the configurations are created, the implementation needs to be defined.
 As mentioned at the beginning, the
 network implementation is completely encapsulated so that all the client, server, connection's architecture related can
 be used whatever the network is.